PX4/PX4-user_guide/en/sensor/avanon_laser_interface.md

 ## Wiring

-Per the pinout above or using the included cables, your laser is connected to the AvAnon interface board which is connected to one of the CAN ports on your autopilot.
-The interface board provides a filtered power output for your laser, but does not provide its own regulation, so your laser must be compatible with whatever voltage is supplied to the board.
+The rangefinder (laser) is connected to the AvAnon interface board, which is connected to one of the CAN ports on your autopilot.
+The wiring is as per the pinout above or using the included cables.

+The interface board provides a filtered power output for the laser, but does not provide its own regulation.
+Therefore the laser must be compatible with whatever voltage is supplied to the board.

 ## Software Configuration

-UAVCAN must be enabled, in any available mode.
-[UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE).
+UAVCAN must be enabled by setting [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) non zero.

-The minimum and maximum valid range for your laser must be set in the parameters [UAVCAN_RNG_MIN](../advanced_config/parameter_reference.md#UAVCAN_RNG_MIN) and [UAVCAN_RNG_MAX](../advanced_config/parameter_reference.md#UAVCAN_RNG_MAX).
+The minimum and maximum valid range for the laser must be set in the parameters [UAVCAN_RNG_MIN](../advanced_config/parameter_reference.md#UAVCAN_RNG_MIN) and [UAVCAN_RNG_MAX](../advanced_config/parameter_reference.md#UAVCAN_RNG_MAX).